 See Related: Best Solar Heaters for Greenhouses

-If you’re not enthusiastic about home-cooking, you can grow many other things in your AeroGarden apart from fruits, vegetables, and leafy greens.
+If you’re not enthusiastic about home cooking, you can grow many other things in your AeroGarden apart from fruits, vegetables, herbs, and leafy greens.
 Provided the optimal amount of light, heat, and nutrients, you can grow beautiful flowers to enhance your home decor in your AeroGarden.

-When planting flowers, make sure to avoid plants that grow tall or bushy, like sunflowers or roses.
+When planting flowers, avoid plants that grow tall or bushy, like sunflowers or roses.
 The ideal flowers to grow in your AeroGarden include petunias, lavender, and snapdragons.

 See Related: Best Shelves for a Greenhouse